Sighyu/ReuploaderToolForFriends/README.md

 Join my discord to show me how much you hate or love me for releasing this [Click Me](https://discord.gg/uBQ2256Td8)

+## Licence
+All Licence files can be located in licence folder

 ![enter image description here](https://media.discordapp.net/attachments/854410284038750218/917120140800315443/JyK1uc9E.gif)